thecodersguilduk/wda-curriculum/lessons/scrum-kanban.md

 We'll take a look at two of the most popular agile frameworks used in web development.

 ### Why this is important
+Most teams use takeouts and methods form these two frameworks.
+It is important to understand how they work independently and the pros and cons of each.

 ## Outcomes